KoweinLumapaz/Unit-Converter/Unit-Converter Project/README.md

 [!NOTE]
 Users must pay careful attention to their inputs.
 Invalid data can disrupt the conversion process, it is important for the accuracy of measurement and conversion.
+This unit converter is good for students or casual users, because of its quick and user-friendly functions.
+Moreover, this program can be easily modify for improvements and to add more functions in the future.
+To sum up, this program can help users to convert quickly without having a hard time.
+Enjoy the program and its functionality.